Nukesor/uni/README.md

-uni
+University
 ===

-A repo for all my uni-projects.
+A repository for all my university projects/modules.

+This repository will be squashed once in a while, to prevent overly large size.